alexandermm/AcousticLev/README.md

 * [MayaVi] (http://code.enthought.com/projects/mayavi/) (in the python file for visualization)

 The library uses forward mode automatic differentiation to quickly compute the pressure field at any point due to the phased array/s without any approximation errors.
 It uses modified [FADBAD++] (http://www.fadbad.com/fadbad.html) files that include Bessel functions to model the sound transducer's pressure field.

+## How to use the library (following the code in particleLev.cpp)
+The first step is to declare all the geometric, physical and optimization constants used for the calculation.

+The second step is to declare rectangular phased array objects.
+When the arrays are declared, their center is at the origin with the sound transducers pointing in the same direction as the z-axis.
+Each declared array can be translated or rotated.
+After moving all the needed arrays to their desired locations.
+One adds them together (using the overloaded + sign) to form a single fixed array.
+This new array now contains all the transducer locations and normal vectors which are used to calculate the transducer settings (see paper).
+The class declaration is in the file transducerArray.hpp.